oracle-livelabs/database/23cfree/js-generic-get-started-example/get-started-example.md

 	SQL> <copy>alter session set container = freepdb1;</copy>
 	```

-3. Create a new user in freepdb1
+3. Create a new user in freepdb1 with the necessary privileges to create, store and run JavaScript code

 	Next you need to prepare the creation of the developer account.
 The instructions in the following snippet create a new account, named `jstest`.
 It will be used to store JavaScript modules in the database.